|Applicant Competition||Very Low|

-Can I get into PC?
-The school has a 65% acceptance rate.
-Last year, 1,484 out of 2,277 applicants were admitted making PC a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 42 percent.
+How hard is it to get into PC and can I get accepted?
+The school has a 75% acceptance rate ranking it #27 in South Carolina for lowest rate of acceptance.
+Last year, 1,616 out of 2,141 applicants were admitted making Presbyterian College an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has average requirements for admission test scores, generally admitting students who score in the top 58 percent.
 Presbyterian College typically accepts and attracts "B+" average high school students.
-Only 19% of those admitted chose to enroll in the school.
+Only 21% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|